The Flaming Lips: Oczy Mlody, King's Mouth, and American Head (2016–present)

 During the COVID-19 pandemic, the band performed a concert in their hometown of Oklahoma City on October 12, 2020, while entirely encased within inflatable human-sized bubbles.
 Audience members were also protected by plastic bubbles.
-They performed in this fashion on the Late Show with Stephen Colbert and again in 2021.
+They performed in this fashion on The Late Show with Stephen Colbert and again in 2021.
+In 2022, The Flaming Lips Space Bubble Film, a documentary film covering these experimental concerts was released.

-On August 16, 2021, Ingalls announced on his Instagram page that he left the band on amicable terms.
-Also in August, Coyne commented on his Instagram that Ivins was no longer in the band, leaving Coyne as the only original member.
+On August 16, 2021, Jake Ingalls announced on his Instagram page that he left the band on amicable terms.
+Also in August, Coyne commented on his Instagram that Michael Ivins was no longer in the band, leaving Coyne as the only original member.
 Micah Nelson has been on bass for recent live performances.

-In November 2021, the band released an album of nine Nick Cave cover songs with the young Canadian musician Nell Smith.
-Smith and The Lips recorded the album remotely during the 2020 COVID-19 lockdown.
+He was soon replaced by Tommy McKenzie, who joined the band later in 2021.

+In November 2021, the band released Where the Viaduct Looms, featuring 13-year old Canadian musician Nell Smith.
+The album covers nine songs by the Australian musician Nick Cave.
+Smith died in a car accident on October 6, 2024, at the age of 17.
+In 2024, the band, along with Dinosaur Jr., served as the opening act for Weezer during their Voyage to the Blue Planet concert tour.
+Following this run, Steven Drozd departed the tour to focus on his health and sobriety, leaving the band to perform without him for the first time since 1991.
+AJ Slaughter has since subbed in as a touring musician, playing Drozd's parts live and also providing pedal steel.
+Slaughter made his debut with the band on their Australian tour in February 2025, where they performed Yoshimi Battles the Pink Robots in its entirety.

+Style and influences

+The Flaming Lips are known for their experimental approach to songwriting and composing, and have been classified as psychedelic rock, alternative rock and pop.
+In addition to psychedelia and bubblegum pop, the band is also known to take musical cues from noise rock.